life-at-the-frontier/validation-exercise/private-docs/Frontier + boundary lit notebook.md

 - what empirical method was used
 	- Areal wombling is the use of polygon data to establish border -- but there's different methods.
 The unit of interest are pairs of areas that are geographically adjacent (henceforth edges; also known as boundaries).
 For each edge, some type of Boundary Value (measure of sharpness) and boundaries are decided based on a cut-off threshold or absolute measure.
 	- Hard edges = transitions are starker and usually higher boundary values (also referred to by sharpness)
 	- Wombling uses point data or interpolated data to calculate where frontier are.
+This is based on slope see [Kramer 2017](Frontier%20+%20boundary%20lit%20notebook.md#Kramer%202017)
+	-
 	- The edge detection
 	- Validation: in almost all papers there are no human validation of the edges found.
 There is a similar issue in the neighbourhood detection literature (which is wider and longer-standing).
 Suggestions from [Logan et al 2011](Frontier%20+%20boundary%20lit%20notebook.md#Logan%20et%20al%202011) include fieldwork or using the location of other features (churchs) etc to corroborate.
+	- Validation: [McCartan et al 2021](Frontier%20+%20boundary%20lit%20notebook.md#McCartan%20et%20al%202021) actually uses drawn map data.
+Then fits a model to predict which neighbourhoods people select.
+Then validates the model using testing data

 - what are the uses
 		- Boundary detection is used for other things like detecing cancer / epidemology [Lu and Carlin 2005](Frontier%20+%20boundary%20lit%20notebook.md#Lu%20and%20Carlin%202005)